Kudaes/LOLBITS/README.md

 * The flask web application that acts as a dispatcher.
 This element is the one that allows to hide the C&C infrastructure behind a harmless website at the same time that supplies the new commands to the agent when an authenticated request is received.
 * The C&C console, used to control the agent.

 In order to deny proxies content inspection, all the relevant content sent between the agent and the C&C server is encrypted using RC4 with a preshared secret key.
-A high level diagram of the infrastructure behaviour would be as it's shown in the following diagram:
+A high level diagram of the infrastructure behaviour would be as it's shown in the following image:

 [![High level diagram][high-level-diagram]]()

-To avoid that the Blue Team could reproduce some of the old requests and discover the C&C infrastructure, each authentication header is generated randomly and is valid only for one single cycle (a cycle is composed of a POST request followed by a GET request).
+To avoid that the Blue Team could reproduce some of the old requests and discover the C&C infrastructure, each authentication header is generated randomly and is valid only for one single cycle (a cycle is composed of a POST request followed by a GET request, in that order).
 Old authentication headers will be ignored and the harmless website will be displayed for those requests.

 ## Acknowledgements
 Some of this tool features have being implemented reusing code from the CyberVaca's amazing project [Salsa Tools](https://github.com/Hackplayers/Salsa-tools), so a big shout-out to him!